Donald "Mingo" W. Mueller

-Funeral arrangements are pending at the Mountain Funeral Home of Ashland, WI.
+He was preceded in death by his wife, Gen, special friend, Florence Hessing.

-Donald "Mingo" W. Mueller, 91 of Bayfield, WI passed away peacefully on Wednesday, Jan 22, 2020 at Memorial Medical Center in Ashland, WI.
+A Celebration of Don’s life will take place at a later date.

-Funeral arrangements are pending at the Mountain Funeral Home of Ashland, WI.
+Funeral arrangements have been entrusted to the Mountain Funeral Home and Cremation Services of Ashland and Mellen, WI.

 Post a comment as